IshaanChamoli/ReverbAI-No-RAG/README.md

-# ReVerbAI Personalized Content Writing Assistant
+# ReVerbAI - Your Personalized Content Writing Assistant

 ![Demo](demo.png)

 This content writer chatbot helps users rewrite content with minimal changes, using their own previously written text.
 It functions as a personalized assistant that adapts its responses based on the amount of user-provided content it has.